DFHack/dfhack/docs/dev/Lua API.rst

   associated with the selected in-game object.
 For example, Calling ``getSelectedJob`` when a building is selected will return the job associated with the building (e.g., the ``ConstructBuilding`` job).
-If ``silent`` is ommitted or set to ``false`` and a selected object cannot be found, then an error is printed to the console.
+If ``silent`` is omitted or set to ``false`` and a selected object cannot be found, then an error is printed to the console.

 * ``dfhack.gui.getAnyWorkshopJob(screen)``